This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Some say you should leave one pea on your plate, to share your luck with someone else.
 Others say if you don’t eat every pea on your plate, your luck will be bad.
 It’s also said that if you eat only black-eyed peas, and skip the pork, collard greens and the accompaniments, the luck won’t stick.
 They all work together or not at all.

-But cultural mythology notwithstanding, this Hoppin’ John recipe is fast, easy, yummy and nutritious, so we enjoy this dish (minus the choking-hazard coin) anytime greens are in season—not just on New Year’s Day.
+But cultural mythology notwithstanding, this Hoppin’ John recipe is fast, easy, yummy and nutritious, so enjoy this dish (minus the choking-hazard coin) anytime greens are in season—not just on New Year’s Day.

 About Salt Pork